Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 Here’s her interview if you want to listen.

-Overall, Chris had a very positive experience with Amazon Launchpad despite the hefty fees.
+Overall, Chris had a very positive experience with Amazon Exclusives despite the hefty fees.

 “So what made Amazon Exclusives worth it to me was the additional marketing and merchandising that they give you.
 It’s incredible that they’re constantly every month refreshing different collections of products that they are featuring for their community.